Remote Desktop “An internal error has occurred” problem

 Causes of Remote Desktop “An internal error has occurred” problem

 According to the feedback from many users, the error often occurs suddenly and cannot be traced back to any specific operation.
-It mainly occurs in Windows 10, Windows Server 2008/2012/2016/2019 and other systems.
+It occurs in both Windows and Windows servers.
 It is difficult to determine the specific cause, but it may be caused by the following reasons:

 - RDP settings: Incorrect setting of RDP will cause an internal error.